void-linux/void-docs/src/installation/downloading.md

    distribution.
 - Install `signify-osx` with homebrew in macOS.

+If you can't obtain `signify` for some reason (e.g. you are on Windows and can't use WSL or MinGW), you can use [minisign(1)](https://man.voidlinux.org/minisign.1) to verify the file.

 If you are not currently using Void Linux, it will also be necessary to obtain the appropriate signing key from our Git repository [here](https://github.com/void-linux/void-packages/tree/master/srcpkgs/void-release-keys/files/).